Iterative-Alchemy/rasayana_io/README.md

-# cryptoheroes
+# Rasayana
-Crypto Heroes is an NFT (Non-Fungible Token) project on the Cardano blockchain using smart contracts.
+Rasayanas is an NFT (Non-Fungible Token) project on the Cardano blockchain using smart contracts.

-Crypto Heroes
+Rasayana

 The purpose of this document is to compile ideas for a Crypto Heroes NFT.
 The idea is to foster greater cross-pollination between the Cardano Community and the PIVX Community.
 It should also be used to help fund the PIVX Foundation and the work that they are doing.
 (UPDATE: first do core cryptocurrency space lore and story, then do Cardano heroes packs, then PIVX heroes packs).